The Country Style Home: An Expression of Picturesque and Rustic Simplicity

 The most distinct feature of a country home is a large covered front porch overlooking a garden or a landscaped courtyard – that true to Downing’s and other architectural artists’ perspective, links the outdoors with the home’s interior.
 Other familiar exterior details include:

-Gables, multi-paned windows, a covered porch add to the appealing look of this two-story, three-bedroom country house plan (#126-1771).
-Check out the beautiful hard wood floors in the formal dining area (below).
+Gables, multi-pane windows, a covered porch add to the appealing look of this 2-story, 3-bedroom Country style house (Plan #126-1771).

 European Origins – But Distinctly American